unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 - **Languages**:
 	- Scala version 2.10.3
 - **Cluster Computing**:
+	- Apache Spark version 0.9.0 or greater (version 1.0.0 recommended)
-	- Hadoop/HDFS (Optional) - Choose your preferred version and use in conjunction with HBase.
+	- Hadoop/HDFS/HBase (Optional) - Choose your preferred version and use in conjunction with HBase.
-	- HBase (Optional) - Use in conjunction with Hadoop/HDFS.
-	- Apache Spark version 0.7.2 or greater (version 1.0.0 recommended)

-###<a name="source-code"></a>Aperture Tiles Source Code

-The tile generation process requires certain Aperture Tiles .jar files to be installed in your local Maven repository.
-Make sure you have correctly installed the Aperture Tiles project as outlined in the [Installation documentation](../setup).

 ###<a name="spark-config"></a>Apache Spark Configuration

-Apache Spark determines which version of Hadoop to use by looking in *\$SPARK\_HOME/project/**SparkBuild.scala***.
-Instructions for what to change are contained therein.
+Apache Spark must be configured to use the same version of Hadoop that you have installed.
+One can either [download the correct version directly](http://spark.apache.org/downloads.html), or if no version is listed for the correct flavour of hadoop, one can [build spark](http://spark.apache.org/docs/latest/building-with-maven.html).

 ####<a name="spark-script"></a>spark-run Script

-The Aperture Tiles source code contains a **spark-run** script (*aperture-tiles/tile-generation/scripts/**spark-run***) designed to help you build your own tiles.
+The Tile Generator distribution package, and the Aperture Tiles source code, both contain a **spark-run** script (*bin/**spark-run.sh*** and *aperture-tiles/tile-generation/scripts/**spark-run***, respectively) designed to help you build your own tiles.
 The script simplifies the process of running Spark jobs by including all the necessary libraries and setting various parameters.

 If you want to use this script, you must first set the following environment variables: